-iSchool Institute, The McLuhan Centre for Culture and Technology (formerly the Coach House Institute), the Digital Curation Institute, the Identity, Privacy & Security Institute (IPSI) and the Knowledge Media Design Institute.
+iSchool Institute, The McLuhan Centre for Culture and Technology (formerly the Coach House Institute), the Digital Curation Institute, the Identity, Privacy & Security Institute (IPSI), Knowledge Media Design Institute, and Technoscience Research Unit.

 Critical Making Laboratory